Teslamax/BMC-Lite-HAT/OVERVIEW.md

 ---

+Let me know if you'd like a Markdown-formatted version with collapsible sections or a printable GPIO cheat sheet for your workspace!
 This configuration allows safe, clear separation between development and deployment while avoiding USB damage risk.
 Let me know if you want an annotated power diagram or switch layout!